 41. The Special Representative has also received information concerning specific cases of abduction attributed to the guerrilla forces.
-For example, in January 1987, 31/ the FMLN abducted three mayors and a municipal government official.
-The mayors are Salomón Sánchez García (of Osicala, Department of Morazán); José Atilio Ascensio (of San Agustín, Department of Usulután) and Nicolas Zelaya (of San Simón, Department of Morazán).
-According to a telex sent to the Special Representative, 32/ on 22 April 1987 the FMLN abducted another mayor, Gonzalo Alonso García (of San Cayetano, Department of San Vicente) and the following 9th of May, Victorino Martínez Vásquez (mayor of Mercedes La Cerla, Department of La Paz) as well as the commander of the Civil Defence of the town, Carlos Raúl Payes.
+For example, in January 1987, 34/ the FMLN abducted three mayors and a municipal government official.
+The mayors were Salomón Sánchez García (of Osicala, Department of Morazán); José Atilio Ascensio (of San Agustin, Department of Usulután) and Nicolas Zelaya (of San Simón, Department of Morazán).
+According to a telex sent to the Special Representative, 35/ on 22 April 1987 the FMLN abducted another mayor, Gonzalo Alonso García (of San Cayetano, Department of San Vicente) and the following 9 May, Victorino Martínez Vásquez (mayor of Mercedes La Cerla, Department of La Paz), as well as the commander of the Civil Defence of the town, Carlos Raúl Payes.
 The local press reports that the FMLN "tried" the mayors and three civilian aides to Mayor José Atilio Ascensio.
-33/ Subsequent information from the Human Rights Commission (governmental) 34/ reports that on 5 September 1987, the FMLN once again abducted the mayor of Berlin, José Ramón Bonilla Rivera, in the presence of the Bishop of Santiago de Maria and despite the latter's plea that they should not seize him.
+36/ According to subsequent information from the Human Rights Commission (governmental), 37/ on 5 September 1987, the FMLN once again abducted the mayor of Berlin, José Ramón Bonilla Rivera, in the presence of the Bishop of Santiago de María and despite the latter's plea that they should not seize him.
 The mayor was released on 4 October, the day the dialogue between the Government and the FDR-FMLN began.

-42. Moreover, during his stay in El Salvador, the Special Representative had a chance to interview three mayors of the Christian Democratic Party, who had been abducted by the guerrilla forces and subsequently released.
-The three mayors said that they had not been subjected to ill-treatment, but while they had not received death threats, they were naturally in a constant state of anxiety.
+42. During his stay in El Salvador, the Special Representative had a chance to interview three mayors of the Christian Democrat Party, who had been abducted by the guerrilla forces and subsequently released.
+The three mayors said that they had not been subjected to ill-treatment, but while they had not received death threats, they had naturally been in a constant state of anxiety.